You're not seriously

 Live Action TV

-- The purportedly mute Haitian of Heroes: working for the hidden higher power, Angela Petrelli, and looking damn enigmatic while doing it.
+- The purportedly mute Haitian: working for the hidden higher power, Angela Petrelli, and looking damn enigmatic while doing it.

 - HRG is this on occasion as well, especially in Volume 4.

-- Richard Alpert in Lost seems to have become one of these, despite being on the side of the resident villains.
+- Richard Alpert seems to have become one of these, despite being on the side of the resident villains.
 He's mysterious, kind and friendly, polite even when taking weapons off the heroes, and is the only Other to openly defy Ben.
-His true motives are very mysterious like every other thing on the show.
+While some things about him are divulged as the show goes along, his true motives are very mysterious like every other thing on the show.

-- Mighty Morphin' Power Rangers villain Lokar.
+- Mighty Morphin' Power Rangers: Villain Lokar.
 He's technically a recurring Monster of the Week, but he only appears during multi-part episodes, always teleports away before defeat, and seems to be more of a peer than a servant to the Big Bad.
+The Sentai villain he's based on was that series' version of Satan and Bandora / Rita's direct superior.

-- Garak of Deep Space Nine, whose trademark is his enigmatic nature.
+- Star Trek: Deep Space Nine: Garak, whose trademark is his enigmatic nature.
 Although he seems to be on the good side, episodes like "The Die is Cast" prove that he can certainly play the role of the villain when it suits him.
 Like other Enigmatic Minions, he never reveals his motives, he's involved with a mysterious organization (The Obsidian Order), he is an Ensemble Darkhorse (he was originally just supposed to be a guest character), and he always knows more than he's letting on.
 And good luck getting any useful information out of him.
+In the end he turns out to have very straightforward loyalties; he is a loyal patriot of the Cardassian people, and a sworn enemy of the Cardassian government.
+He will strike against that government or it's later Dominion masters, but not if Cardassia itself is harmed.

 - The villain Count Fosco from The Woman in White might count as an example of the mole variety, as because of his charming and whimsical façade, the heroine initially seeks his help against the more obvious villain, Sir Percival Glyde.